Cookie Consent by Free Privacy Policy Generator website

 Top of page

-The amount and type of personal data we collect depends on why and how you're contacting or interacting with us, and the service you're requesting.
+The amount and type of personal data we process depends on why and how you're contacting or interacting with us, and the service you're requesting.
+You can find more details about this in our Service Privacy Notices.

 In some cases you may only need to provide your name and address to access services, in other instances we'll need more details or may require sensitive personal data or special categories of personal data.
 For example, if you're applying for public health or social services, we may need information about your health.